anatolish00/anatolish00.github.io/index.md

 ## Hobbies

-I enjoy doing sports with running and swimming being my favourite at the moment.
+I enjoy doing sports with running and cycling being my favourite at the moment.
 If you have a strava account and want to connect, leave me a message!

 ## Contact Information